The smell of smoke is impossible to get rid of.

 3. Blueair 211+ (Best Air Purifier For Smoke For Small Rooms)

 |Noise Levels:||32-56 dB|

 |Dimensions:||20″ x 13″ x 13″

 Blueair is one of the most well-known air purifier brands.
 Their best model – the 211+ – is overall one of the best air purifiers.
 With a high smoke CADR rating of 350, it works exceptionally well to fight any kind of smoke (cigarette, wildfire smoke).

 Blueair 211+ is designed for smaller rooms with up to 540 sq ft.
-In these smaller rooms, however, it works very fast to remove smoke particles and helps you get rid of cigarette smell.
+However, in these smaller rooms, it works very fast to remove smoke particles and helps you get rid of the cigarette smell.

 It removes smoke with its high-quality 3-stage filtration system.
 It includes both: